-The interior of the cathedral is interesting, but we will be disappointed to find yet one more poorly preserved HISTORIC church in Portugal.
-Walls and items in poor condition, musty smell, lack of identification and explanation in some places.
+The cathedral’s interior is inviting, but we must be ready for disappointment.
+It is one more poorly preserved historic church in Portugal: walls and items in poor condition, musty smell, lack of identification and explanation in some places.
 This is especially shocking when we remember that visitors pay to enter.

-There are several graves.
-And not of members of the clergy only.
-It was common for wealthy families to donate money to a church to guarantee the right of burial in there.
-In fact, it was a way of purchase a place in Paradise.
+In Silves Cathedral, like in other cathedrals, we find graves on the ground and caskets (here, all poorly maintained).
+The human remains are not from members of the clergy only.
+Wealthy families donated money to the Church to guarantee the right of burial there.
+It was a way of purchasing a place in Paradise.
 “In the church, close to God.”

 There are also tombs of people with great historical weight.
 For example, the family of a man buried there was a pioneer during the population of Madeira island.
 How about the tomb of D. Fernando Coutinho, bishop of Silves?
 He was in the negotiations that led to the famous Treaty of Tordesillas.

-So, to make your life easier, locate it now on Google Maps.
+To make your life easier, locate Silves Cathedral on Google Maps.